wdjpng/Chaos/README.md

 A jupyter notebook implementing and explaining the logistic map

 # Usage
+## Quick setup
 The jupyter notebook can be directly accessed on Google colab using [this](https://colab.research.google.com/github/wdjpng/chaos/blob/main/main.ipynb) link

+## Local installation
-If, however, you want to edit this repository locally, you can do so by cloning it, installing the required pip packages
+If you want to edit and run this repository locally, you can do so by cloning it and installing the required pip packages.
 ```
 git clone https://github.com/wdjpng/chaos/
 pip install matplotlib numpy